Gastrointestinal Issues: What's Your Brain Have to Do with It?

 Science is beginning to understand the process behind this link, which ultimately relates to hormones released from different parts of our brain — yes, they are in your head, as well as other places — when we are particularly stressed or excited.

-“These chemicals circulate in the bloodstream and can affect the sensitivity and function of nerves in the wall of the gut,” says Lee.
-“We collectively refer to these nerves as the enteric nervous system.”
+Chemicals circulating in the bloodstream affect the sensitivity and function of nerves in the wall of the gut, which can be collectively referred to as the enteric nervous system.

 Irritable Bowel Syndrome and the Brain

-Researchers are starting to understand how activity within the gut can also affect the brain.
-One example is irritable bowel syndrome (IBS) , a condition that affects up to 15 percent of people in the United States and impacts women twice as often as men.
+Researchers are starting to understand the impact of activity within the gut on the brain.
+One example is irritable bowel syndrome (IBS), a condition that affects up to 15% of people in the United States and women twice as often as men.
 If you have IBS, the nerves in your gut are extremely sensitive, and the brain processes these signals from your gut differently than it would if you did not have IBS.
 Even small amounts of gas can trigger pain, bloating, constipation or diarrhea.